stecasta/lane-detection/README.md

 ---
 This repository contains:

-1. An jupyuter notebook with the code.
+1. A jupyuter notebook with the code.
 <!---2.
 An HTML file with code already runned??-->

 2. A writeup, which describes the pipeline in detail and identifies shortcomings while suggesting possible improvements